Introduction

 Example 1: Daniel (Graphic Designer)

-Daniel join Fiverr and created a gig offering modern minimalist logos.
-Within 10 days, he got his first sale and slowly built 5-star reviews.
-He now earn $500+ monthly from Fiverr.
+Daniel joined Fiverr and created a gig for modern minimalist logos.
+In 10 days, he had his first sale and gradually started collecting 5-star feedback, and now makes $500+ each month through Fiverr.

 Example 2: Lucy (Virtual Assistant)